 There are sometimes grants that you may be able to apply for.
-You can ask a local advice centre if there are any local grants.
+You could ask a Carer Coordinator at your local trust or enquire about local grants at your local advice centre.

 Turn2us is a charity that has a grants search tool.
 Find out more at turn2us.org.uk